Equine Gastric Ulcers (EGUS)

 - Difficulty or resistance to bending and collection.

-- Frequent or excessive use of NSAID type drugs e.g.'Bute; these damage
+- Frequent or excessive use of NSAID type drugs e.g. 'Bute; these damage the lower gut wall, in the acidic region.

-- Can occur when feed bolted - lack of saliva to buffer stomach acid.
+- Can occur when feed is bolted - there is a lack of saliva to buffer stomach acid.

-- Horse allowed to go hungry - no fibre in stomach to protect against damage by stomach acid -for example in the early hours before morning stables.
+- A horse is allowed to go hungry - no fibre in the stomach to protect against damage by stomach acid -for example in the early hours before morning stables.

 - Feeding poor quality acidic haylage (mainly affects hind gut).

 Horseheath Nutrition can provide advice on management & diets for horses experiencing the problems outlined above.
-You can telephone 07721 384508 or use the NUTRITION ENQUIRY form.
+Please complete the NUTRITION ENQUIRY form & submit

-Whilst the experienced horse owner/manager could well be able to identify gastric ulcers, the only sure way is gastroscopy which can only be performed by a vet.
+The only sure diagnosis for gastric ulcers is by gastroscopy which can only be performed by a vet.

 Some owners have been buying Abler omeprazole from North America; this is much cheaper but illegal without a vet's prescription.
 Substantial amounts were seized by the Border Force & Veterinary Medicines Directorate late in 2024